zubair97431/kickstarter-analysis/README.md

 ![Outcomes Based on Goals Line Graph](OutcomesBasedonGoalsLineGraph2.png)

-As shown in the PivotChart below, 2013 began the upward trend to successfulness and peaked at 304 in 2015 to eventually decline.
-There were also a good number of failures in 2015 at 202.
+As shown in the PivotChart below, April began the upward trend to success and peaked in May to eventually decline.
+The failures did not appear to get too high and almost remained constant.
+Regardless, December would not be a good time to have this campaign.
 ![Outcomes Based on Launch Date](OutcomesBasedOnLaunchDate2.png)

-Based on these observations, it is probably best to proceed with the goals of less than 1000 and aim towards mid-year (second to third quarter) for the most successful return rates.
+Based on these observations respectively, it is probably best to proceed with the goals of less than 1000 and aim towards mid-year (May) for the most successful return rates.
+I learned and was able to analyze 2 different pieces of information amongst the 2 different tables.
+They each see success at their highest percentages and peaks.